Democratic Centre (Italy): Foundation and 2013 general election

-2019 EP election, alliances and splits
+2014 EP election, alliances and splits

-For the 2014 European Parliament election the CD formed, along with Civic Choice (SC) and Act to Stop the Decline (FFD), European Choice (SE), an electoral list in support of the Alliance of Liberals and Democrats for Europe Party, including also the Italian Liberal Party (PLI), the Italian Republican Party (PRI), Liberal Democratic Alliance for Italy (ALI), the Conservatives and Social Reformers (CSR), the European Federalist Party (PFE) and miscellaneous minor movements.
+For the 2014 European Parliament election, the CD formed, along with Civic Choice (SC) and Act to Stop the Decline (FFD), European Choice (SE), an electoral list in support of the Alliance of Liberals and Democrats for Europe Party, including also the Italian Liberal Party (PLI), the Italian Republican Party (PRI), Liberal Democratic Alliance for Italy (ALI), the Conservatives and Social Reformers (CSR), the European Federalist Party (PFE) and miscellaneous minor movements.
 The list, whose top candidate in the South was Tabacci, received just 0.7% of the vote and failed to return any MEPs.

-In June 2014 Pisicchio, the party's vice president, left over disagreements with Tabacci.
-In October also the other vice president, Formisano, left the CD and returned to IdV.
+In June 2014, Pisicchio, the party's vice president, left over disagreements with Tabacci.
+Also In October, the other vice president, Formisano, left the CD and returned to IdV.
 As of late 2014, of the six deputies elected by the CD in 2013 only two (Tabacci and Capelli) were still active in the party (Bruno remained loyal to ApI all the way and never joined the CD, while Lo Monte ended up in the Italian Socialist Party).

-In November 2014 the CD formed a joint group with Solidary Democracy (DemoS), an alike outfit formed by splinters from SC and later the Populars for Italy (PpI), led by Lorenzo Dellai and Andrea Olivero.
+In November 2014, the CD formed a joint group with Solidary Democracy (DemoS), an alike outfit formed by splinters from SC and later the Populars for Italy (PpI), led by Lorenzo Dellai and Andrea Olivero.
 Earlier that year, the party had locally formed various centrist alliances with DemoS, SC, the Union of the Centre (UdC) and/or Reality Italy for the 2014 and 2015 regional elections (two regional councillors were elected in Campania).

-In late 2015 Domenico Rossi, a retired general, deputy (SC and PpI) and undersecretary of Defence (Renzi Cabinet and later Gentiloni Cabinet), joined the CD.
+In late 2015, Domenico Rossi, a retired general, deputy (SC and PpI) and undersecretary of Defence (Renzi Cabinet and later Gentiloni Cabinet), joined the CD.
 In January 2017 Mario Catania, a former minister of Agriculture, member of the UdC and later of SC, became the party's fourth deputy.

 In the 2017 local elections the party fielded lists in a few places, obtaining distinctive results in Torre Annunziata, Campania (12.7%) and Paola, Calabria (4.6%).